In-House vs. Outsourced Payroll: Which Is Right For You?

 To run payroll through a payroll provider a company will need a method to feed this data to that provider and personnel to assemble this data.
-Many solutions, such as Ultra-Staff, have such a payroll service interface.
+Many solutions, such as our payroll staffing software, have such a payroll service interface.
 The company will pay a subscription service fee to the outside payroll provider for the service.
 Typically, producing checks and producing quarterly/year end reports/forms (W-2’s, Quarterlies) are billed separately in addition to the subscription fee by the payroll service provider.

 The case that payroll service providers make is simple: “Give us the data and we’ll relieve you of much of the responsibility and liability of producing and filing payroll.”
 ROI statements for a payroll service include: “with labor saved by shifting the workload off of your people and onto us” or “reduced penalties for late or incorrect report filing”.
 These are strong arguments against a manual payroll process but when comparing an automated process – particularly if that process is part of an integrated information management system – there are some benefits to consider that are a byproduct of running it in-house.